Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/08_operators.rst

 Spacing
 =======

-It's intuitive for unary operators to have higher priority than binary operators: `a + !b` is processed as `a + (!b)`.
+It's intuitive for unary operators to have higher priority than binary operators: `x + !y` is processed as `x + (!y)`.
 While whitespace characters doesn't matter in this case, it's highly recommended to write spaces around binary operators and stick unary operators to their arguments.

 .. cch::
     :code_path: 08_operators/spacing.cpp